top of page

 In summary, ITIL (version 5) reflects the demands of today’s dynamic environment, offering actionable guidance to support professionals and organisations in the delivery and enhancement of digital products and services.

-(Current holders): To upgrade to ITIL 5, holders of ITIL 4 Practice Manager will be required to take the ITIL 5 Transformation module.
-ITIL 5 Transformation only needs to be taken once across the entire ITIL 5 certification scheme.
-The expected release date for ITIL 5 Transformation is the 9th April 2026
+(Current holders): To upgrade to ITIL Practice Manager (Version 5), holders of ITIL v4 Practice Manager will be required to undertake ITIL Transformation (Version 5).
+ITIL Transformation (Version 5) only needs to be taken once across the entire ITIL (Version 5) certification scheme.
+The expected release date for ITIL Transformation (Version 5) is the 9th April 2026

-(On-route): Those candidates who have already started the Practice Manager journey, for clarification, the only change is the Transformation module which is now required, CDS no longer applies to the ITIL 5 Practice Manager designation.
+(On-route): Those candidates who have already started the v4 Practice Manager journey, for clarification, the only change is the Transformation (Version 5) module which is now required, CDS no longer applies to the ITIL Practice Manager (Version 5) designation.

-(Current holders): The core modules (CDS, DPI, DSV, HVIT) have been replaced with three ITIL 5 modules, Product, Service and Experience.
-Holders of ITIL 4 Managing Professional will be required to undertake Managing Professional Transition (MPT) which is a bridge course, migrating the new ITIL 5 core modules (Product, Service and Experience).
-This MPT course also incorporates ITIL 5 Transformation.
+(Current holders): The core modules (CDS, DPI, DSV, HVIT) have been replaced with three ITIL (Version 5) modules, Product, Service and Experience.
+Holders of ITIL v4 Managing Professional will be required to undertake Managing Professional Transition (MPT) which is a bridge course, migrating the new ITIL (Version 5) core modules (Product, Service and Experience).
+The MPT course also incorporates ITIL Transformation (Version 5).
 MPT will be a five day course.
 The expected release date for MPT is the 14th May 2026.

-(Current holders): To upgrade to ITIL 5, holders of ITIL 4 Strategic Leader will be required to take the ITIL 5 Transformation. module.
-ITIL 5 Transformation only needs to be taken once across the entire ITIL 5certification scheme.
-The expected release date for ITI 5 Transformation is the 9th April 2026.
+(Current holders): To upgrade to ITIL (Version 5), holders of ITIL v4 Strategic Leader will be required to take the ITIL Transformation (Version 5). module.
+ITIL Transformation (Version 5) only needs to be taken once across the entire ITIL 5certification scheme.
+The expected release date for ITIL Transformation (Version 5) is the 9th April 2026.

-(On-route): Those candidates who have already started the ITIL 4 Strategic Leader journey, for clarification, DPI and DITS no longer apply to the ITIL 5 Strategic Leader designation.
-So, candidates who already have either DPI or DITS are best reverting to the ITIL 5 certification scheme.
-For example, if candidates continue with the ITIL 4 journey with a view of upgrading to
+(On-route): Those candidates who have already started the ITIL v4 Strategic Leader journey, for clarification, DPI and DITS no longer apply to the ITIL Strategic Leader (Version 5) designation.
+So, candidates who already have one of these modules (DPI or DITS) are best reverting to the ITIL (Version 5) certification scheme.
+For example, if candidates continue with the ITIL v4 journey with a view of upgrading to ITIL Strategic Leader (Version 5), will have two course modules to complete (DPI or DITS) whichever is outstanding, plus ITIL Transformation (Version 5).
+Alternatively, the ITIL (Version 5) certification scheme only requires two course modules, ITIL Strategy (Version 5) and ITIL Transformation (Version 5).

-The core modules (CDS, DPI, DSV, HVIT) have been replaced with three ITIL 5 modules, Product' Service and Experience.
-Holders of ITIL 4 Master will be required to undertake Managing Professional Transition (MPT) which is a bridge course, migrating the new ITIL 5 core modules (Product, Service and Experience).
-This MPT course also incorporates ITIL 5 Transformation.
+The core modules (CDS, DPI, DSV, HVIT) have been replaced with three ITIL (Version 5) modules, Product' Service and Experience.
+Holders of ITIL v4 Master will be required to undertake Managing Professional Transition (MPT) which is a bridge course, migrating the new ITIL (Version 5) core modules (Product, Service and Experience).
+This MPT course also incorporates ITIL Transformation (Version 5).
 MPT will be a five day course.
 The expected release date for MPT is the 14th May 2026.

-Once having completed MPT this will by default, upgrade/transition candidates to ITIL 5 Master, e.g., already having Practice Manager and Strategic Leader designations and undertaken Transformation as part of MPT.
+Once having completed MPT this will by default, upgrade/transition candidates to ITIL Master (Version 5), e.g., already having v4 Practice Manager and v4 Strategic Leader designations and undertaken Transformation (Version 5) as part of MPT.

 Foundation Upgrade